 Why Is High Cholesterol Bad?

 Too much LDL (bad) cholesterol can build up in the walls of your arteries.
 Over time, this buildup can lower blood flow.
-It can also cause coronary artery disease.
+It can also increase your risk of coronary artery disease.
 Coronary artery disease affects the blood vessels in your heart.

 The types of fats in your blood

 Cholesterol and other fats are called lipids.
 Lipids cannot dissolve in your blood.
 They have to be moved to parts of your body by special carriers.
 These carriers are called lipoproteins.
 Lipoproteins are substances that your body makes.

 One of these carriers is low-density lipoprotein.
 Another name for this lipoprotein is LDL.
 LDL carries "bad" cholesterol through your body.